laravel/docs/controllers.md

         // ...
     }

-It's also possible to [change the pluralization rules](/docs/{{version}}/localization#changing-pluralization-rules) for better parameter names.
+Laravel's pluralizer supports [several different languages which you may configure based on your needs](/docs/{{version}}/localization#pluralization-language).
 Once the verbs and pluralization language have been customized, a resource route registration such as `Route::resource('publicacion', PublicacionController::class)` will produce the following URIs:

     /publicacion/crear